sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/service-linux.md

 # Monitoring a service running on Linux

-**MetricsHub** makes it easy to monitor your services running on Linux.
-To set up monitoring, you only need to create a connector based on the [Linux - Service (systemctl)](../connectors/linuxservice.html) connector and specify the service to be monitored in the `config/metricshub.yaml` configuration file.
+**MetricsHub** makes it easy to monitor your services through its name or command line.
+To set up monitoring, we only need to specify a dedicated instance of the [Linux - Service (systemctl)](../connectors/linuxservice.html) connector in the `config/metricshub.yaml` configuration file.
+Under this instance, we specify the name or the command line of the process to be monitored.

-In the example below, we created a `metricshubLinuxService` connector based on the `LinuxService` connector.
-This connector is always activated and monitors the `metricshub` service running on a Linux server.
+In the example below, we specify a dedicated instance of the  `metricshubLinuxService` connector (`LinuxService`) to monitor the `metricshub` service running on a Linux server.

   > Note: This page provides just one example of the data collection feature available in **MetricsHub**.
 For more information, refer to [Customize Data Collection](../configuration/configure-monitoring.md#customize-data-collection).